bormaxi8080/osint-timeline/DRAFT.md

 Sam Bankman-Freed is finally arrested: the curly-haired SBF crypto prodigy pocketed billions of dollars of other people's money - but until the last moment, he seemed to manage to get away with it: https://vc.ru/money/561331-sem-benkman-frid-nakonec-arestovan-chto-vyyasnilos-o-kriptoafere-goda-vokrug-birzhi-ftx

+Xiaomi has banned the installation of Telegram apps on its smartphones.
+In China, the messenger is blocked, and it is undesirable to use it within the country.
+On the eve of the country's authorities tightened the rules for installing applications for all Chinese phones.
+Now on smartphones it will be possible to install only those applications that have been approved by the government.

 Technology publication CNET removed thousands of old articles - it decided that "it would be better in Google search results": https://vc.ru/media/790975-izdanie-o-tehnologiyah-cnet-udalilo-tysyachi-staryh-statey-ono-reshilo-chto-tak-budet-vyshe-v-poiskovoy-vydache-google

 ----